 Arrests for possession of marijuana in Michigan have been widespread throughout the Metro Detroit Area and without a skilled criminal defense attorney at your side, you may end up with a criminal conviction that will stay on your record for the rest of your life.
 Don't make the mistake of simply representing yourself and having it to come back to haunt you.
 Furthermore there secondary consequences from a drug conviction, including loss of your driving privileges, loss of employment opportunities, educational goals, suspension of professional licenses, your reputation and livelihood.

-Now more than ever, several police agencies in Oakland County, Macomb County, Washtenaw County and Livingston County have been very agressive in charging individuals with possession of marijuana, use of marijuana, possession of narcotics and delivery and manufacturing of marijuana.
+Now more than ever, several police agencies in Oakland County, Macomb County, Washtenaw County, and Livingston County have been very aggressive in charging individuals with possession of marijuana, use of marijuana, possession of narcotics and delivery and manufacturing of marijuana.

 Don't be another statistic.
 Don't just plead guilty.
 If you have been charged for possession of marijuana, use of marijuana or delivery of marijuana in Michigan, regardless if it's a first-time misdemeanor charge or a felony, contact Attorney Daniel D. Hajji for a free initial phone or office consultation and case evaluation analysis.